Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Example 2: In Search of Nonzero Alpha Assets

-The multiplicility issue emerges when the number of assets $d$ is large.
-To identify the individual violations and control the familywise error rate, one can again use the inequality-based, Gumbel and SCC approaches.
-The cross-sectional test statistics are likely to be correlated \citep[see e.g.,][]{giglio2021thousands} and hence the Gumbel method is again expected to be conservative.
-Admittedly, a Student-$t$ distribution does not exactly fulfill the assumptions of the Cauchy combination test, but through simulations, \citet{liu2020cauchy} show that the Cauchy approximation is still accurate when the test statistic follows a multivariate multivariate Student-$t$ distribution.
+The multiplicity issue arises when dealing with a large number of assets.
+One important benchmark for controlling false discoveries in testing factor pricing models is the power enhancement test proposed by \cite{fan2015power}.
+This global test employs a screening technique that incidentally identifies individual violations.
+We refer to this approach as the screening method and provide a comprehensive description of the procedure in the Online Supplement.
+We can also use other approaches such as the inequality-based, Gumbel method and SCC test.
+It is worth noting that the cross-sectional test statistics are likely to be cross-correlated \citep[see e.g.,][]{giglio2021thousands}, and hence the Gumbel method and inequality-based procedures are again expected to be conservative.
+While it is true that a Student-$t$ distribution does not exactly fulfill the assumptions of the Cauchy combination test, \citet{liu2020cauchy} show through simulations that the Cauchy approximation remains accurate under such a departure from normality.